 - Spot clean your curtains with a mix of mild detergent and a little bit of warm water.
 Let it sit for a minute and wipe with a damp sponge;

-- For sheers, which are usually nylon, polyester, or cotton you can simply wash two panels at a time on a delicate cycle using the cold setting.
+- You can simply wash two panels on a delicate cycle using the cold setting for sheers, which are usually nylon, polyester, or cotton.
 Air dry to avoid any shrinkage of the fabric or other heat damage;

-- If your curtains are a woven fabric, like velvet, for example, you may need to check the tag and most likely get them professionally cleaned.
+- If your curtains are made out of woven fabric, like velvet, for example, you may need to check the tag and most likely get them professionally cleaned.

 Step 1: Vacuum your mattress

-Even if you use a mattress cover you still need to vacuum your mattress every now and then.
+Even if you use a mattress cover, you still need to vacuum your mattress now and then.
 Use the upholstery tool of your vacuum cleaner for better results.
 Make sure you’re changing the bed cover and linens often to keep your mattress as dust-free as possible.

 Step 2: Air out your mattress

-We know that it’s not possible to take out your mattress if you’re living in an apartment, but if you’re living in a house then airing out your mattress can help with removing any set in odours and overall improve the state of your bed.
+We know that it’s impossible to take out your mattress if you’re living in an apartment, but if you’re living in a house, then airing out your mattress can help remove any set-in odours and improve the state of your mattress your bed.

-Those practices are essential but they aren’t enough.
+Those practices are essential, but they aren’t enough.
 That is why we recommend thorough mattress cleaning at least twice a year.
 One of those times is, of course, the spring.
-You can simply use our detailed mattress cleaning guide or book a professional cleaning if you don’t have the time.
+Feel free to check and use our tips on mattress cleaning or book a professional cleaning if you don’t have the time.

-Just like mattresses, pillows collect a lot of dust, mould, bacteria, allergens and dead skin cells.
+Like mattresses, pillows collect dust, mould, bacteria, allergens, and dead skin cells.
 That is why we recommend washing them 3 or 4 times a year.

 Keep in mind that you should also change your pillows every two years.
 There’s a trick online that makes you fold your pillow in half and if it doesn’t bounce back to its normal state you should change it.
-We’re not sure how trustworthy this is, as the flex and bounciness of the pillow will depend on the material that they’re made of.
+We can’t guarantee the trustworthiness of this statement, as the flex and bounciness of the pillow will depend on the material they’re made of.

 One thing you should consider is what is the pillow made of.
-Polyester pillows and feather pillows can be washed together.
+You can wash polyester pillows and feather pillows together.
 Memory foam and silk pillows have to be washed separately.